raduvarga/raduvarga.com/_pages/_software/ua-midi-control.md

 - Mapping is linked to specific midi device

 Extra features in the <b> FULL </b> version:
+- Control Aux & Output (Monitoring, CUE, HP) Channels
 - Control Effects: Power, all individual Parameters
-- Control Output Channels: Monitoring, CUE, HP
 - Synchronized feedback on your midi device with adjustable color
 - Save and load file presets